jamesmorgan/docs/develop/client.md

 ### Configuration

-The best way to get a new instance of the connext client is using the `getConnextClient` function, and supplying the `hubUrl` and `rpcUrl` as environment variables.
+The best way to get a new instance of the connext client is using the `getConnextClient` function, and supplying the `HUB_URL` and `RPC_URL` as environment variables.
+You should instantiate the `web3` object you pass into the client with the `rpcUrl` from the `.env`, and directly supply the `HUB_URL` to the client options on start.

+The client will autoconfigure the auth, and all the addresses and network information with the hub on `start`.

 ### Making Payments

+It is recommended that all client implementers read through the [core concepts](coreConcepts.md) before implementing the client.

+In general, if a payment is not fully collateralized, send an intentionally failing payment to trigger the hubs autocollateral mechanism and wait for the onchain transaction to be confirmed.

+If you would rather avoid complexities around collateral completely, use a custodial payment instead.

+### Runtime Flags

+When working with payment channels, there are certain precautions you have to take when you are updating the state to avoid breaking state with the hub and having to dispute your channel.

+It is recommended that all implementers use the [`RuntimeState`](#runtimestate) flags to restrict user actions at a UI level.
+Additionally, these flags can be used to display more descriptive details to users (i.e. communicate which phase an onchain user-deposit transaction is in).

 ## Documentation